zacharyhalvorson/personal-site/public/work/_contentGuidelines.md

     "roles": [What I did on the project", "listed as an array"] }

+- The headings within a work post must be h2 or less.

 TODO This will need to be fleshed out with character numbers and writing style.